$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Introduction

 which can be broken at the TeV scale while satisfying the experimental bounds \cite{DiLuzio:2017vat,DiLuzio:2018zxy,Cornella:2019hct,Cornella:2021sby}, provided that at least the first and second families of SM fermions are singlets under $SU(4)$.
-This breaking leads to a rich gauge boson spectrum at the TeV scale, containing the vector leptoquark $U_{1}(\boldsymbol{3},\boldsymbol{1},2/3)$ along with a massive colour octet $g'(\boldsymbol{8},\boldsymbol{1},0)$ and a massive $Z'\left(\boldsymbol{1},\boldsymbol{1},0\right)$ with suppressed couplings to light SM fermions.
-Moreover, models based on the 4321 group usually introduce at least one family of vector-like fermions transforming in the fundamental representation of $SU(4)$, in order to obtain effective $U_{1}$ couplings for (at least) second family SM fermions via mixing, which are required in order to address the $R_{K^{(*)}}$ anomaly.
-This way, 4321 models contain a rich spectrum of new particles around the TeV scale, with a plethora of high-$p_{T}$ signals which have recently attracted some attention by the experimental community \cite{CMS:2022goy,CMS:2022cpe,CMS-PAS-EXO-19-016}.
+This breaking leads to a rich gauge boson spectrum at the TeV scale, containing the vector leptoquark $U_{1}$ along with a massive colour octet $g'(\boldsymbol{8},\boldsymbol{1},0)$ and a massive $Z'\left(\boldsymbol{1},\boldsymbol{1},0\right)$ with suppressed couplings to light SM fermions.
+Vector-like (VL) fermions need to be introduced in order to obtain effective couplings of (at least) second family fermions to $U_{1}$.
+The model, even if not minimal, is very predictive and leads to a rich phenomenology in both low-energy and high-$p_{T}$ searches.
+However, the flavour structure of the model was rather ad-hoc, and it was hinted that the 4321 gauge group could be the TeV scale effective field theory of a complete model addressing more open questions of the SM.
+In particular, the 4321 model seemed to be a nice playground to connect the picture of $B$-anomalies with the flavour puzzle of the SM.